-This asset means, in a normal year, a capital receipt of about Rs.
-5.70 and a receipt of interest to the extent of about 0.70.
+This asset means, in a normal year, a capital receipt of about Rs. $5 \cdot 70$ and a receipt of interest to the extent of about $0 \cdot 70$.

-100. Of the amounts which, at the end of 1920-30, were owing an account of Sind, past will have been repeid by the Government of Rombay before 1828.
-Assuming the 1st April 1932 as the date of separation, the amount of Sind's extinctly debt, excluding money borrowed for the Lleyd Barrage scheme, any money which it may be necessary to borrow in order to commute the value of the annual pensionary charges now being paid by the Government of Bombay on account of service rendered in Sind, and any new borrowings on behalf of Sind between 1930 and 1933, will be as follows:-
+100. Of the amounts which, at the end of 1929-30, were owing on account of Sind, part will have been repaid by the Government of Ronbay before 1828.
+Assuming the 1st April 1938 as the date of sugaration, the amount of Sind's endinery debt, excluding money borrowed for the Lleyd Barrage scheme, any money which it may be necessary to borrow in order to commute the value of the annual pensionary charges now being paid by the Government of Bombay on account of service rendered in Sind, and any new borrowings on behalf of Sind between 1930 and 1933, will be as follows :--